-- 7.13.8 Saline lagoons are not attractive places for people to swim in, but dogs can be attracted to them to swim or to fetch sticks.
+7.13.8 Saline lagoons are not attractive places for people to swim in, but dogs can be attracted

+- to them to swim or to fetch sticks.
 This is likely to result in damage to sensitive plants and animals that inhabit saline lagoons as a result of trampling or increased water turbidity, which can in turn lead to losses by smothering of plants and animals or reducing light availability which plants need. - 7.13.9 Intervention is likely to be necessary in most cases to prevent such effects, due to the scarcity of the habitat and the extreme vulnerability of the species concerned.

-Alignment solutions - 7.13.10 Damage may be significantly reduced by aligning the trail at a distance from saline lagoons.
-The trail may also alleviate pressure that is occurring closer to the lagoon by concentrating most use on a route that is more resilient.
+7.13.10 Damage may be significantly reduced by aligning the trail at a distance from saline lagoons.
+The trail may also alleviate pressures that arise from existing routes that pass more closely to the lagoon, by providing a more convenient route around the coast which people may prefer.
 However, trail alignment is unlikely to be sufficient to address conservation objectives where by default there would be spreading room access to the lagoon.